-PRESIDENT: Sonya Conton, MS, BA, CST, FAST, RST
+PRESIDENT: Sonya Tyson, MS, BA, CST, FAST, RST

-Sonya Conton has been a dedicated member of the Association of Surgical Technologists (AST) for 13 years and has served on the Board of Directors for the Illinois State Assembly (ISA) since 2019.
+Sonya Tyson has been a dedicated member of the Association of Surgical Technologists (AST) for 14 years and has served on the Board of Directors for the Illinois State Assembly (ISA) since 2019.
 Her professional journey includes roles at Carle Methodist, Carle Proctor, and Carle Pekin hospitals.
 However, her most rewarding role has been as a mother, raising her children.

 Currently, Sonya serves as the Program Director of the Surgical Technology and Sterile Processing Programs in Health Careers at Illinois Central College.
 Her commitment to community service is reflected in her active memberships in local and national organizations such as the Tri-County Urban League Guild, NAACP, Peoria PAC (Peoria Political Action Committee), and her church.
 As the ISA Community Outreach Chairman, Sonya has gained significant insight into the needs and solutions for her community.